aalnajim/k_shortest_path/README.md

 # k_shortest_path
 This is an implementation of Yen's k-shortest path algorithm based on Dijkstra.
-Networkx library is used to create and manipulate the graph.
+To create and manipulate the graph, Networkx library is used.